-- 1. Investment Grade Rating (independent or enhanced)/OR privately placed with an investment letter to be approved by MHC. - 2.
-General Description / location, number of units, financing sources, Pro-Forma-initial, type and amount of Bond Issue - 3.
-References-other details
+- 1. Investment Grade Rating (independent or enhanced)/OR privately placed with an investment letter to be approved by MHC.

-- 4. Copy of latest audited financials
+- 2. General Description / location, number of units, financing sources, Pro-Forma-initial, type and amount of Bond Issue

+- 3. References-other details

-- 5. List of Developments
+- 4. List of Developments

-- 6. Location
+- 5. Location

-- 7. Development Stage
+- 6. Development Stage

-- 8. Lease-Up
+- 7. Lease-Up

-- 9. Developer to select professionals.

-- Developer is responsible for paying all costs of issuance (including MHC's Issuer Counsel and Financial Advisor).

-- 11. If the principal balance is less than \$15 million, MHC shall be paid twenty basis points but not less than \$10,000.
-If the principal balance is greater than \$15 million, MHC shall be paid fifteen basis points or \$30,000, whichever is higher.

-- 12. \$3,500 application fee (non-refundable) which is submitted at the time of the Inducement Resolution.
+- 8. Developer to select professionals. - 9.
+Developer is responsible for paying all costs of issuance (including MHC's Issuer Counsel and Financial Advisor). - 10.
+If the principal balance is less than \$15 million, MHC shall be paid twenty basis points but not less than \$10,000.
+If the principal balance is greater than \$15 million, MHC shall be paid fifteen basis points or \$30,000, whichever is higher. - 11. \$3,500 application fee (non-refundable) which is submitted at the time of the Inducement Resolution.

-- 13. Developer pays all costs.
-Fee Schedule available upon request.